sakujyo/all-purpose-web-application/README.md

 $ http://localhost:8081/t
 ```

-You'll see the new web application that is loaded dynamically.
+You'll see the new web application that was loaded dynamically.
 ![service image](docs/service.png)

 ## Prerequisites